zzh237/rectified-flow/README.md

 - **Simplified ODE Perspective**: Train and infer rectified flow (RF) and diffusion models using a unified ODE approach, including learning 1-rectified flow from data (a.k.a. flow matching), reflow for speedup, and diffusion as stochastic RF sampling.

+- **Unified ODE Framework**: Train and infer rectified flow (RF) and diffusion models using a unified ODE approach, including 1-rectified flow from data (flow matching), reflow for speedup, diffusion as RF+Langevin, post-training conversion of affine interpolation schemes, analytic models, etc.

+- **Symbolic Algorithm Derivation**: We use a symbolic solver for affine interpolation to automate the derivation of algorithms and formulas, enabling easy model conversion between various forms like score functions, velocity fields, and noise predictions.
+This eliminates the need for manual derivation in both existing and new algorithms (e.g., the DDIM/DDPM coefficients).

 - **Easy Integration with SOTA Models**: Easily integrate state-of-the-art models, including the Flux series, for greater flexibility and compatibility.

-- **Comprehensive Tools**:
-  - **Symbolic Interpolation**: Automates affine interpolation and its derivatives with symbolic solutions.
-  - **Model Conversion**: Converts between score models, velocity predictions, and noise/image predictions.
-  - **Stochastic Sampling**: Supports both deterministic and stochastic sampling (e.g., DDPM) in one framework.

 ---